The Five Golden Rules of Good Classroom Management

 Good Classroom Management Rule 1

-Be a mentor not a friend and earn the children's trust by being
+a friend and earn the children's trust by being

 firm, fair and consistent.